-This report outlines a methodology of design review sufficient to validate third-party intellectual property (3PIP) is appropriate to incorporate into a Level of Assurance 1 (LoA1) system.
+This report outlines a methodology of design review sufficient to validate that third-party intellectual property (3PIP) is appropriate to incorporate into a Level of Assurance 2 (LoA2) system.

 In this context, 3PIP refers to functions whose development are not under the control of the designer.
 Use of the phrase "intellectual property", IP, or 3PIP in outlining this methodology of design review does not refer to property rights, such as, for example, copyrights, patents, or trade secrets.
 It is the responsibility of the party seeking review and/or the reviewer to ensure that any rights needed to perform the review in accordance with the methodology outlined are obtained.

 This process is intended to mitigate the Threat Description #5 "Adversary compromises third-party soft IP," as described in the FPGA Best Practices - Threat Catalog.
-The process attempts to minimize the required level of effort while providing sufficient mitigation for use of 3PIP at LoA1.
+The process attempts to minimize the required level of effort while providing sufficient mitigation for use of 3PIP at LoA2.
 The review process, when correctly executed, establishes an independent organization that an adversary would have to compromise or deceive for an attack to succeed.
 This directly increases the level of access required to carry out an attack.
 The process assumes that technology and level of effort are not substantial barriers to an adversary in modifying the 3PIP design.

-Additionally, at LoA1 only inherently targetable and high-utility attacks are of concern.
+Additionally, at LoA2 only inherently targetable and high-utility attacks are of concern.
 Attacks that provide pre-positioning as part of a more complex attack to be executed in the future are out of scope.
 This restriction bounds the steps of review that are required.
-However, should issues outside the scope of highly targetable attacks be found during this review process, they must be reported as appropriate and the intellectual property (IP) should not be approved for use in an LoA1 system.
+However, should issues outside the scope of highly targetable attacks be found during this review process, they must be reported as appropriate1 and the intellectual property (IP) should not be approved for use in an LoA2 system.

 This review process can be applied in two distinct ways.
 One is to approve a 3PIP in general.
 The second is to approve a 3PIP for use in a specific role within a specific system.
 For instance, this process can be used to review a memory controller IP for use in any application.
-In some circumstances, it may be less expensive to review that same IP, but only for use in a single application.
-In this case, information about the system around the IP might be used to avoid reviewing certain components in detail.
+In some circumstances, it may be less expensive to review that same

-&lt;sup>1 Appropriate action will depend on the specific discovery.
+1 Appropriate action will depend on the specific discovery.
 Coding errors that appear innocent may require cybersecurity reporting, and in general should be reported to the IP vendor.
 Apparently intentional backdoors should be reported to the Federal Bureau of Investigations (FBI) or the National Intellectual Property Rights Coordination Center.
 JFAC is available for consultation should the correct action be unclear.